 A particularly important step in the outbound logistics process is order picking and packing.
 Manufacturers and distributors will often store several components of their products separately.
-The warehouse will then pull specific pieces, assemble, package, and prepare for deliver to the end user.
+The warehouse will then pull specific pieces, assemble, package, and prepare for delivery to the end-user.
 Consumer satisfaction is reflected in low product return rates.
 Additionally, in those instances when items are returned, ensuring your public warehouse has an efficient reverse logistics process can greatly help mitigate losses on restocking costs.
 Despite technological tools that can assist the process, order picking still utilizes a good amount of manual labor.
 Considering this, a good public warehouse will ensure pick and pack workers are provided the safest and most efficient environment in which to work.

 Outbound transportation of goods from the warehouse is often handled by the client.
 Where many supply chain managers fail to capitalize is in the consolidation of warehousing and shipping as a blended service.
 In instances where the public warehouse is owned and operated by a 3PL, both warehousing and outbound delivery can be consolidated.
-By blending these services, the client will typically spend less than they would paying for the services separately.
+By blending these services, the client will typically spend less than they would pay for the services separately.

 Help From Third-Party Logistics Experts